Everything in the forest is the forest

 Professor Suzanne Simard

-In 2019 I read a worrying government report stating that loneliness and isolation were increasing in rural Britain.
-At the same time, I was learning that in contrast trees thrive and communicate in sentient, connected communities.
-I asked, what can we learn from the unity of the forest?
+In 2019 I read a government report stating that loneliness and isolation were increasing in rural Britain.
+Similar studies, such as Age UK’s 2015 report, found that 3.9 million older adults in the UK considered television their main source of company.
+At that time, I was also learning that trees thrive in communities, with communication and kinship at the heart of their behaviour.
+This contrast between human disconnection and arboreal interdependence led me to ask, what can we learn from the unity of the forest to improve how we live together?

-After gaining access to a circle of 12 oak trees at The Birmingham Institute of Forest Research (BIFoR), I visited them regularly to visualise and learn from their intelligent manifestation of community and exchange.
+I was welcomed into The Birmingham Institute of Forest Research (BIFoR FACE) to spend time with a circle of twelve 180-year-old oak trees, and visited them regularly to visualise and learn from their intelligent manifestation of community and exchange.
 Part of the University of Birmingham, BIFoR is a world leading facility pioneering research into the impact of climate change on woodlands and trees.

 When lockdown came, thereby exacerbating the problem of human isolation in rural circumstances, I identified people living around the forest who were lonely or isolated.
 I delivered monthly online workshops to nurture a creative network and teach the participants forest-based photographic skills.
 Mirroring the social, supportive behaviour of the oaks through our collective interest in photography, we formed lasting friendships.
 The group said that the workshops provided much needed focus in solitary times, and we met in person for the first time in summer 2021.

-Inspired by the circular behaviours observed in the forest, I have worked collaboratively with artists Carolyn Morton and Danielle Phelps, alongside designer Emily Macaulay of Stanley James Press, to make Everything in the forest is the forest, a handmade biodegradable photobook, supported by Arts Council England.
+Inspired by the circular behaviours observed in the forest, I have worked collaboratively with artists Carolyn Morton, Danielle Phelps, Alice Fox, and designer Emily Macaulay of Stanley James Press, to make Everything in the forest is the forest, a handmade biodegradable photobook, supported by Arts Council England and Impressions Gallery.

 The book features a specially commissioned collaborative text by writers Kerri ní Dochartaigh, Marchelle Farrell and Jessica J. Lee.
-Throughout summer 2025, it will circulate nationally via a borrow and share, rather than buy and keep, community driven distribution system.
+Throughout summer 2025, it circulated nationally via a borrow and share, rather than buy and keep, community driven distribution system.

-Everything in the forest is the forest will be presented by Impressions Gallery as a solo touring exhibition from May 2025, as part of Bradford 2025, UK City of Culture.
+Everything in the forest is the forest is currently being presented by Impressions Gallery as a solo touring exhibition.
+From May to August, the show was part of Bradford 2025, UK City of Culture.

 This work is kindly supported by Arts Council England, Impressions Gallery, Bradford 2025, GRAIN Projects, STEAMhouse, The Birmingham Institute of Forest Research (BIFoR FACE), University of Birmingham, University of the West of England, Stirchley Printworks, and a-n The Artists Information Company.